In This Article

-The lack of space in our compact homes drives us to make some sacrifices.
-One of the essential areas that is getting more difficult to incorporate is a proper pooja room because, unlike older apartments, the new ones do not have a dedicated space to create a space of worship.
+The lack of space in our compact homes can drive us to make some sacrifices.
+One of the essential areas that is getting more difficult to incorporate in a new home is a proper pooja room.
+That’s because, unlike older apartments, the new ones do not always have a dedicated space to create a space of worship.
 But even if your apartment does not have a pooja room, worry not.
-We have some very practical and pretty wooden temple for home designs that require only one wall to fit in.
+We have some very practical and pretty wooden mandir designs for your home that can fit on one wall.

 An Indian home is incomplete without a mandir.
-So, browse our best wooden pooja mandir designs for home and pick one that you like and is apt for your home.
+So, browse through our best wooden pooja mandir designs for your home and pick one that you like.

 Which Wood is Best for a Pooja Room?

-Different materials as the choice for pooja room designs may come and go, but a wooden temple for home interiors has stood the test of time and remained a desi favourite.
-The main wood varieties used in a wooden mandir design are teak wood, sheesham wood and mango wood.
-Sheesham wood or rosewood is considered the most auspicious, according to vastu shastra.
+When it comes to the choice of material for pooja room designs, different materials may come and go.
+But a wooden temple for home interiors has stood the test of time and remained a desi favourite.
+The main wood varieties used in a wooden mandir design include but are not limited to teak wood, sheesham wood and mango wood.
+Sheesham wood or rosewood is considered the most auspicious, according to Vastu Shastra.

 Latest Wooden Pooja Mandir Designs for Homes

 #1: Wooden Temple for Home With Geometric Patterns